tresorsawasawa/MyPortfolio/README.md

 ## Get Started

 To get the content of this project locally you need to run the following commands in your terminal.
-Before, make sure you have [Git](https://www.linode.com/docs/guides/how-to-install-git-on-linux-mac-and-windows/) and [Node.js](https://nodejs.dev/learn/how-to-install-nodejs) installed in your computer.
+Before, make sure you have [Git](https://www.linode.com/docs/guides/how-to-install-git-on-linux-mac-and-windows/) installed in your computer.

 1. Download the **Zip** file or clone the repo with ` git clone https://github.com/tresorsawasawa/MyPortfolio.git `.
 2. `cd MyPortfolio `